- Food and Cooking»

 Also known as Malay apple or curacao.
 Makopa is a bell-shaped fruit and is either green in color to red, purple and pink.

-Known as soursop.
-Called as guyabano in the Philippines is one of my favorite fruits.
+Known as soursop and is called as guyabano in the Philippines is one of my favorite fruits.
 The fruit is green and has some resemblance with jackfruit with its spiky skin.

-Soursop or guyabano is rich in vitamin C, B1 and B2, and high in carbohydrates.
+Soursop or guyabano is rich in vitamin C, B1 and B2 and is high in carbohydrates.
 This fruit is also called the natural cancer cell killer.

-This fruit is crunchy and sour when eaten unripe but is good with salt.
-I like this fruit when it is just about to be ripe and still green.
+Red mombin is crunchy and sour when eaten unripe but is good with salt.
+I like this fruit when it is just about to ripen and still green.

-Durian is known in the Philippines for its unique odor.
-To be honest, I hadn't been close to one to smell it but this fruit is known to have an overpowering odor and people find it offensive.
-Its husk is spiky or has this thorn-like skin.
+Durian is known for its unique odor and is known as King Of Fruits in Southeast Asia.
+To be honest, I hadn't been close to one to get a sniff of how strong the smell is as this fruit is known to have an overpowering odor and people find it offensive.
+Its husk is spiky or has this thorn-like skin just like jackfruit.
+And when it comes to size, the fruit is large in size.

-Its name came from the Malay word duri which means thorn.
+The name of the fruit durian came from the Malay word duri which means thorn.

 Up To Read The Legend Of The Durian?